 2. the online program.

-There are three options for earning the MCJ degree:
+There are two options for earning the MCJ degree:

 Admission into the MCJ Program

 We accept late applications for the Fall semester!

 Step 1: Apply to Graduate School: https://gradschool.nmsu.edu/apply/

 All applicants to the MCJ program must declare in writing to the Director of the MCJ program if the application is for the campus-based MCJ program or the online MCJ program.

 This declaration of intent should be included in your written essay that is part of the application process.